ykim18mica/mica-gd220/lectures/w4-slice-psd-mockup.md

 ![Slice numbers](../images/slice-numbers.png)

-As the image above, each slice gets numbered.
+As the image above shows, each slice gets numbered.
 Don't worry about the numbers, though.
 We will give custom names to the slices.
 Once you have created all the slices - make sure the slices are the same size as the column grids, choose the Slice Select tool and double-click on each slice to give customized names.

 ![Slice options](../images/slice-options.png)